It was just so much fun I couldn’t stop sharing everything we were doing! And you may have seen that I got to meet Clint Harp from Fixer Upper!

 Ironically, a few of my ‘real life’ friends from when we lived in Cincinnati work at the advertising agency that works with Dremel, so I got to see my friend Chris again, which is always fun.

 Blogging classes ran during the day Friday and Saturday.
-I learned all about SEO (how Google finds your website in searches) and Pinterest (let’s connect over there if we haven’t already!), which means I definitely have some behind-the-scenes things to implement to make the blog better.
+I learned all about SEO (how Google finds your website in searches) and Pinterest (let’s follow each other there if we haven’t already!), which means I definitely have some behind-the-scenes things to implement to make the blog better.

 The timing is perfect since I’m actually working on my website right now anyway.
 I’m in the middle of redesigning my logo and website, and if you’re on my email list, you got a sneak peek of some of the new logo designs earlier this week.
 I hope to have the new look launched in the next month or so.